Please note that Tapas no longer supports Internet Explorer.

 "That's not it, Luke.
 That's not it."

 She stopped there and squeezed her eyes shut.
 The sight of her trying to suppress something tore at my heart.
-She had mentioned something painful had happened.
+She had said something painful had happened.
 My careless words might have ripped open her wounds.

 "Hey, Maria."